Opinion | Republican voter suppression kicks into high gear

-Their initial focus is on defeating H.R.
+Its initial focus is on defeating H.R.
 1, the voting rights bill Democrats hope to pass through Congress.
 Here’s how one article described the need that gave rise to Cuccinelli’s effort:

 The legislation they oppose would create automatic voter registration nationwide, expand early voting, and make it easier to vote by mail.
 It is the exact opposite of what conservatives want, and it is coming at a moment when conservative faith in the integrity of elections has never been lower.